 Most Florida Spinal Cord Injuries Are Caused by Accidents

-There are over 12,000 spinal injuries a year, many in Florida.
+There are approximately 18,000 spinal injuries a year in the United States.
 While some of these injuries are caused by disease or alcohol abuse, the overwhelming majority of spinal cord injuries in Florida and elsewhere are caused by accidents.
 In addition to injuring the spinal cord, sudden spinal trauma can also damage the vertebrae, ligaments or disks of the spinal column.

 Types of SCI Accidents